-Objective documents withi activities linker n the set deadlines anning and reporting s and smooth running of anagement, budgetary sk management Expected results 1) Timely preparation of the following documents: • Single programming docu uments Consolidated Interim (H1) and Annual Activity Reports (CIAR and CAAR) Other horizontal documents requested Timely transmission of information to the Discharge Authority, ECA, the IAS and the independent auditors; Implementation of the internal control framework and risk management at appropriate level; 4) Smooth operation of the Agency via the implementation of the Headquarters' Agreement/Service level agreement with the Government of Latvia.
-Indicators Latest result Target Year 2023 Means and frequency of verification Compliance with legal deadlines 2021: 100% of 100 % of FR CIAR, CAAR, or deadlines for submission of documents to MB ordinary meetings FR deadlines are met deadlines are met management meetings (if and when relevant) 2.
-Number of IAS audit recommendations 2021: N/A 48 2023<3 CIAR, CAAR,

-- 1. CIAR and CAAR - 2.
-BEREC Office SPDs - 3.
-Other documents for the MB ordinary meetings or BAG meetings, not following in the scope of any of the other activities of the BEREC Office. - 4.
-Reply to ECA observations; - 5.
-Report to Discharge authority; - 6.
-Risk assessment workshop, risk management peer review; - 7.
-Maintenance of risk register and reporting on follow-up of most significant risks; - 8.
-Assessment of the efficiency and effectiveness of the internal control framework; - 9.
-Action Plan to address IAS recommendations. - 10.
-Effective cooperation with the host Member State authorities in the interest of the BEREC Office and its staff.
+Objective Delivery of BEREC Office planning and reporting documents within the set deadlines and smooth running of activities linked to audit management, budgetary discharge, internal controls and risk management Expected results 1) Timely prepar 1) Timely preparation of the following documents: Single Single programming documents olidated Interim (H H1) and Annual Activity R) Other horizontal documents requested 2) Timely transmission of information to the Discharge Authority, ECA, the IAS and the independent auditors; 3) Implementation of the internal control framework and risk management at appropriate level; Smooth operation of the Agency via the implementation of the Headquarters' Agreement/Service level agreement with the Government of Latvia.
+Indicators Latest result Target Year 2023 Means and frequency of verification 1.
+Compliance with legal deadlines 2021: 100% of 100 % of FR CIAR, CAAR, or deadlines for submission of documents to MB ordinary meetings FR deadlines are met deadlines are met management meetings (if and when relevant) 2.
+Number of IAS audit recommendations 2021: N/A 48 2023<3 CIAR, CAAR, Main outputs 1.
+CIAR and CAAR 2.
+BEREC Office SPDs 3. .
+Other documents for the MB ordinary meetings or BAG meetings, not following in the scope of any of the other activities of the BEREC Office.
+4. Reply to ECA observations; 5.
+Report to Discharge authority; 6.
+Risk assessment workshop, risk management peer review; 7.
+Maintenance of risk register and reporting on follow-up of most significant risks; 8.
+Assessment of the efficiency and effectiveness of the internal control framework; 9.
+Action Plan to address IAS recommendations.
+10. Effective cooperation with the host Member State authorities in the interest of the BEREC Office and its staff.